Seal Point Ragdoll Cats – Mitted, Colorpoint, Bicolor & Lynx Ragdoll Cats

 How do you recognize a seal point Ragdoll cat?

 The definite trait that makes a Ragdoll cat a seal point is the patch of brown fur on its face.
-This is the essential element that makes it a “seal”.
+This is the essential element that makes it a “seal.”
 As for the points, these are brown patches on its extremities – ears, paws, or the tip of its tail.

 Are seal point Ragdoll cats rare?

 For seal points, it is a brown seal with a white chin and white mitts.
-A breeder will help you know if your cat is a show-quality cat or a pet quality.
+A breeder will help you know if your cat is a show-quality cat or pet quality.
 There are usually categories for pet quality Ragdolls and show quality Ragdolls.
 So even if you have a pet-quality Ragdoll, you may be able to show s/he.

 Do seal-point Ragdolls have to be brown?

 Yes, they do.
 The “seal” is the brown patch of fur on their faces.
-While this can be larger in size (over the eyes and the mouth) or smaller (just around the nose), it has to be there for a Ragdoll cat to be considered a seal.
+While this can be larger (over the eyes and the mouth) or smaller (just around the nose), it has to be there for a Ragdoll cat to be considered a seal.

 Do seal Ragdolls have blue eyes?

-There is no specific connection between a Ragdoll’s eye color and its seal point coloration.
+There is no specific connection between a Ragdoll’s eye color and seal point coloration.
 While rare, they can also have gold-yellow eyes or blue-green eyes.

 Are seal Ragdoll cats only brown and white?